Hyundai Veracruz

 The Hyundai Veracruz (현대 베라크루즈), also known as the Hyundai ix55 in Europe and Russia, is a mid-size crossover that was manufactured by the South Korean manufacturer Hyundai from 2006 to 2015.
 The Veracruz was sold in the United States, Canada, South Korea, China, Morocco, South America and the Middle East.

 It was also imported to Europe and parts of Asia from 2007 to 2011.
 The Veracruz was discontinued in other countries, except South Korea.
+Its name refers to the Mexican state of Veracruz; however, despite being named after the Mexican state, it was never actually sold in Mexico.

 History

-The official date of unveiling in South Korea was October 12, 2006, and was made available in the United States as a model of 2007.
+The official date of unveiling in South Korea was October 12, 2006, and was made available in the United States as a 2007 model.
 The Veracruz went on sale in March 2007, and is Hyundai's largest crossover SUV.